-July 11 at 7:00 PM will be at Kent Leslie to discuss her book “Woman of Color, Daughter of Privilege: Amanda America Dickerson, 1849-1893” by Kent Anderson Leslie (1995, 133 pages).
+July 2019 – “Woman of Color, Daughter of Privilege: Amanda America Dickerson, 1849-1893” by Kent Anderson Leslie (1995, 133 pages).
 YES our very own Kent Leslie, a member of NDPC, will be leading a discussion on her book.
 Amanda America Dickson, born the privileged daughter of a white planter and a consenting slave in antebellum Georgia, shows how strong-willed individuals defied racial strictures for the sake of family.
 Kent Anderson Leslie uses the events of Dickson’s life to explore the forces driving southern race and gender relations from the days of King Cotton through the Civil War, Reconstruction, and New South eras.
 Although legally a slave herself well into her adolescence, Dickson was much favored by her father and lived comfortably in his house, receiving a genteel upbringing and education.
 After her father died in 1885 Dickson inherited most of his half-million dollar estate, sparking off two years of legal battles with white relatives.
 When the Georgia Supreme Court upheld the will, Dickson became the largest landowner in Hancock County, Georgia, and the wealthiest black woman in the post-Civil War South.

-Kip Duchon – “The New Geography of Jobs” by Enrico Moretti (2013, 304 pages).
-An unprecedented redistribution of jobs, population, and wealth is underway and this summary of economists’ research explains why highly skilled workers tend to be attracted to cities, and why some cities become “innovation hubs” that make everyone who works there wealthier — not just the best-compensated people — compared with workers in cities with fewer knowledge-intensive jobs.
+November 7 at 7:00 PM at Kip Duchon “The New Geography of Jobs” by Enrico Moretti (2013, 304 pages) An unprecedented redistribution of jobs, population, and wealth is underway and this summary of economists’ research explains why highly skilled workers tend to be attracted to cities, and why some cities become “innovation hubs” that make everyone who works there wealthier — not just the best-compensated people — compared with workers in cities with fewer knowledge-intensive jobs.
 Moretti raises his concerns about “The Great Divergence,” his term for the fact that people’s incomes, educational attainment, and even health are better in prosperous cities than in those that are falling behind.
 Among his proposals are increasing federal subsidies for basic research, which can lead to high-tech jobs years later, and improving public transportation to allow more workers to commute to jobs in expensive but especially productive cities such as San Francisco and New York.